 - A self-settled special needs trust should utilize a professional trustee because mistakes in trust administration have large monetary consequences for the beneficiary otherwise eligible for Medicaid benefits.

 - Do not confuse a special-needs trust with other types of trusts used in Medicaid long-term care planning.
-Special needs trusts isolate assets from the asset ceilings for Medicaid eligibility.
+Florida special needs trusts isolate assets from the asset ceilings for Medicaid eligibility.
 There is another type of irrevocable trust that is solely designed to isolate an applicant’s income from Medicaid’s income ceilings.
 These “income trusts” are referred to as “Medicaid Trusts” or “Miller Trusts” and are discussed elsewhere on this website.
 The Medicaid or Miller Trust is established by the Medicaid applicant before entering a skilled nursing facility for the purpose of holding income above the Medicaid income ceiling in a trust.
 This type of trust does typically not hold or administer assets.

 - Special needs trusts are complicated legal documents.
 Mistakes in drafting a trust document may have serious economic consequences for the intended trust beneficiary.
 Special needs trust agreements should be professional prepared by an experienced elder care or asset protection attorney.